AlexandriaDAO/core/README.md

 The Internet from a user perspective could be thought of as disparate HTML (static sites) using custom javascript (dynamic platforms), connected via hyperlinks, and accessible through keyword-based search engines.

-UncensoredGreats could be thought of as uniform HTML (.epubs), using standardized javascript (epub.js), consecutively linked as pages, accessible through advanced full-text and vector search.
+Alexandria could be thought of as uniform HTML (.epubs), using standardized javascript (epub.js), consecutively linked as pages, accessible through advanced full-text and vector search.

 Instead of clicking through many pages across many tabs—access, save, sort, and share the world’s information on a single page.
 Instead of copy/paste/reorg of site snippets in a text editor—interphase with them with whiteboards, iceberg charts, and AI.